poidasmith/scratch/README.md

 Binson encodes using a tag, len, value structure.

+Currently Binson is smaller than JSON encoding for all practical encoding cases and significantly faster to encode/decode.

 ## Types

 - object: tag, length (number of pairs), length pairs (string, value)